 Blue; a lament for the sea

-A hybrid long verse narrative by Liz Macwhirter spoken amidst an immersive, abstract filmic vision of shifting waters.
+A hybrid long verse narrative by Liz Macwhirter spoken amidst an immersive, abstract filmic vision of shifting waters by Jonathan Kearney.
 Pilot 15-minute show performed at Hidden Door Festival 12 June 2022 and Voice PG Conference, Glasgow 10 June 2022.

 An ancient Scottish Gaelic prophecy foretells a flood at the end of time.
 It proclaimed waters will sweep over all lands save for the sacred Isle of Iona.
 Words that wintered a thousand years are unfolded in Blue, haunting the Anthropocene as the sea entangles birth with death.